-The medical alarm analyzer is designed to analyzer WAV file recordings on medical alarm signals in accordance with the requirements of IEC 60610-1-8.
+The medical alarm analyzer is designed to analyze WAV file recordings of medical alarm signals in accordance with the requirements of IEC 60610-1-8.
 WAV file recordings can come from any recording source.
 However, since audio WAV formal files are inherently uncalibrated, some method of level calibration control must be established.
 The Medical Alarm Analyzer provides you two ways to establish calibration levels for WAV files.

 - For recordings made with a personal computer or dedicated WAV file recording hardware, the best way to establish level calibration is to record a short signal from a sound level calibrator at the same settings to be used for your recordings.
 The Medical Alarm Analyzer contains a calibration tool that will allow you to specify a calibration file and calibration level, which are used to establish a normalization level for all subsequent recordings.